sozu/py-pyracmon/README.md

 }
 ```

 Each blog entry contains various kinds of values which possibly should be obtained by multiple queries.
-First of all, you should declare `GraphTemplate` representing graph structure covering required values.
+First of all, you should declare `GraphTemplate` representing graph structure.

 ```
 from pyracmon import graph_template